 Balance transfer period changed from 15 to 18 months, and is valid until 31 May 2017.

 There are a number of NAB credit cards to accommodate all types of budgets and financial needs.
 The low rate and low fee credit cards provide just what their name implies: a cheaper way to make purchases and a low-cost credit card to own.
 NAB rewards credit cards are linked to Qantas, Velocity and flybuys — they’re only one of two card issuers that let you earn flybuys points when you spend.

 NAB rewards credit cards are linked to Qantas, Velocity and flybuys — they’re only one of two card issuers that let you earn flybuys points when you spend.

 Low rate and low fee credit cards

 Low rate and low fee credit cards are a useful option for cardholders who are looking to cut down on standard card costs.
-All NAB low rate cards come with a 0% promotional offer on both balance transfers and purchases, meaning you can save on interest whether you're using your card to buy or pay down debt.
 These cards also come with competitive annual fees and up to 55 interest-free days.
 If you know you struggle to repay your balance in full each month, these low rate and low fee cards could.

 Rewards credit cards